fabiog1901/kloigos/README.md

 ## API

-Consult the API Swagger UI page at </docs> for info on all endpoints
+Consult the API Swagger UI page at </docs> for info on all endpoints.

 ![api](media/api.png)